 - Lower the mixer speed and pour in 1 egg yolk at a time.

-- Mix until the eggs are incorporated.
+- Mix until the egg yolks are incorporated.
 Add in the vanilla extract.

 - Pour in ⅓rd of the milk.

 - With the mixer on low, add in ½ of the cake flour mixture.

 - Alternate with the remainder of the milk and flour, which will result in a cake batter.

 - Take about ⅓rd of the egg whites and fold into the cake batter.
 Continue folding in the egg whites in thirds, until incorporated.
 (Don't over mix).

 - Transfer the batter to the prepared loaf pan and tap a few times to release any trapped bubbles.